deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "What alternatives did you consider?"

-"I guess…security, force protection.
-Medic…That kinda thing, you know?
+"I guess...security, force protection.
+Medic...That kinda thing, you know?
 I was thinking of being a cop like my dad, before I decided to do this."

 "Was there any specific event that changed your mind there?"

 Adam nodded.
 "My friend was murdered.
 Sara Tisdale?
 On Cimbrean?
-I heard it was a big story back here on Earth for a while…"
+I heard it was a big story back here on Earth for a while..."

 Foster nodded.
 "You have my condolences." he said.
 "But why did that change your mind about your choice of career?"

 Adam took a deep breath, worried that what he was about to say might sound paranoid or crazy and ruin his chances then and there, but Powell's advice had been impossible to misinterpret—speak honestly, always.

-"I think…I think there's a pattern at work." he said. "like, everyone knows that San Diego was destroyed by antimatter, it was in the official investigation's report.
+"I think...I think there's a pattern at work." he said. "like, everyone knows that San Diego was destroyed by antimatter, it was in the official investigation's report.
 But nobody has that much antimatter on Earth, so there have to be aliens involved somehow, and who else would want to sabotage Folctha's spaceport like the guy who shot Sara was trying to?
 Well, I think that the military know who's behind it, and I want in.
 I want to stop them from hurting anybody else."

 "Hmm."